bachya/pinpress/README.md

 * `-m`: the PinPress template to use
 * `-n`: the number of pins to return (e.g., 20)
 * `-t`: a CSV list of tags (e.g., "tag1,tag2") that must exist for the returned pins

+By default, pin template text will be output to the terminal; you can use the `-c` switch to output it to the system clipboard instead.

 ## Getting Pins From a Date Forward